openstack/keystone/doc/source/developing.rst

     (``keystone/common/sql/migrate_repo``).
 This repository is now closed and no new migrations should be added (except for backporting of previous placeholders).

-Since migrations must now support upgrades without downtime, it is a requirement that keystone supports running a mixed-mode of the release versions (i.e. the current and new versions) during the expand and data migration phases.
-To achieve this mixed-mode support, the expansion phase should install database triggers to keep the old and new scheme in sync.
+In order to support rolling upgrades, where two releases of keystone briefly operate side-by-side using the same database without downtime, each phase of the migration must adhere to following constraints:

 These triggers should be removed in the contract phase.
-There are further restrictions as to what can and cannot be included in migration scripts in each phase:
+There are further restrictions as to what can and cannot be included in migration scripts in each
+phase:

+Expand phase:
-Expand phase - Only additive database changes (i.e. column, table, indices and
+    Only additive schema changes are allowed, such as new columns, tables, indices, and triggers.
-               trigger adds).
-No insertion of data.
-Data Migration phase - No database changes - only insertion/copying of data Contract phase - Only dropping or updating of schema (e.g. constraint changes).
-                 No insertion/removal of data (other than that implicit in the dropping of tables/columns).

-For examples of use of the 3 different migration phase scripts to allow upgrading without downtime, look at the existing migrations in each of the 3 repositories.
+    Data insertion, alteration, and removal is not allowed.

+    Triggers must be created to keep data in sync between the previous release and the next release.
+Data written by the previous release must be readable by both the previous release and the next release.
+Data written by the next release must be readable by both the next release and the previous release.

+    In cases it is not possible for triggers to maintain data integrity across multiple schemas, writing data should be forbidden using triggers.

+Data Migration phase:
+    Data is allowed to be inserted, updated, and deleted.

+    No schema changes are allowed.

+Contract phase:
+    Only contractive schema changes are allowed, such as dropping or altering columns, tables, indices, and triggers.

+    Data insertion, alteration, and removal is not allowed.

+    Triggers created during the expand phase must be dropped.

 For more information on writing individual migration scripts refer to `SQLAlchemy-migrate`_.